Lin Daoqian: In Patani

 The Teochew people of Thailand tell a number of stories about Lin.
 In one, he was said to have helped the Siamese fight off an Annam attack and was thus given the daughter of the king to marry; however, he later angered the king after making a joke about killing the king, and had to flee.
 Another story involves the legend of Lim Ko Niao, said to be his sister in this account.
-Lin Guniang tried to persuade her brother to return to China with her after finding that her brother had married the local princess of Patani, and converted to Islam as well as building a mosque in Kru Se, Patani.
-However he refused to return, and she then committed suicide by hanging from a janggus tree.
-Her gravestone, located next to the Krue Se Mosque, is said to have been built by her brother but probably actually created in the early 20th century.
+Lim Ko Niao tried to persuade her brother to return to China with her after finding that her brother had married the local princess of Patani, converted to Islam and built the Krue Se Mosque.
+However he refused to return, and she then committed suicide by hanging from a cashew tree.
+Her gravestone, located next to the mosque, is said to have been built by her brother but probably actually created in the early 20th century.
 A shrine in her name exists in Patani and she is worshipped by some Chinese people in southern Thailand and from other countries.

-According to Phongsawadan muang pattani (Chronicle of Pattani), he attempted to cast three bronze cannons to be used in the wars of Patani.
+According to Phongsawadan Mueang Pattani (Chronicle of Pattani), he attempted to cast three bronze cannons to be used in the wars of Pattani.
 After several failures with the third and largest cannon, he offered to sacrifice himself should his attempt be successful, and was blown up while testing this cannon.
 A 19th century Chinese account claims that the ruler of Patani was his descendant.